robinkarim/Production-Book/docs/cirrent-ini.rst

-Cirrent IoT Network Intelligence (INI)
+CIRRENT™ IoT Network Intelligence (INI)
 ========================================

 Cirrent's IoT Network Intelligence (INI) is a service that makes it easy for companies making connected products to understand their product performance in the field.

-INI uses a piece of embedded code - the Cirrent Agent - to collect data from products in the field and send it to the secure Cirrent Cloud, where the data can be analyzed using the Cirrent INI services and dashboards.
+INI uses a piece of embedded code - the CIRRENT™ Agent - to collect data from products in the field and send it to the secure CIRRENT™ Cloud, where the data can be analyzed using the CIRRENT™ INI services and dashboards.

 .. toctree::
    :maxdepth: 2